top of page

 • Cosmic Influences

-Some practitioners also consider the position of planets and zodiac signs to align gardening tasks with cosmic rhythms, aiming to harmonize the farm’s energy with the universe.
+Some practitioners also consider the position of planets and zodiac signs to align gardening tasks with cosmic rhythms, aiming to harmonise the farm’s energy with the universe.

 Enriching Soil for Long-Term Fertility

 Healthy soil is the foundation of biodynamic farming.
-Beyond using natural fertilizers, biodynamic methods focus on building soil life and structure.
+Beyond using natural fertilisers, crop rotation/combinations and re-wilding methods, biodynamic agriculture and gardening, focuses on building soil life and structure.

 • Compost and Mulch